hyletic/lovdtools/docs/source/index.md

 :::{admonition} Prerelease Notice
 :class: warning

-LOVDTools is still under active development, so its public API is liable to change frequently and without notice.
+LOVDTools is still in early development, so its public API is liable to change frequently and without notice.
 It is not yet suitable for use in production environments.
 :::